boots-edu/textbook/source/text/3-dataclass/references.md

 console.log(redTriangle);
 ```

 Examining this code in more detail, we see that each time new is called, we are creating an **instance** of the class.
 That means that each time we call `new`, we are allocating a new chunk of memory to hold the values of that instance.
-What is returned, is not the value of the class, but a **reference** to the created object.
+What is returned is not the value of the class but a **reference** to the created object.

 Consider the following code: